 Solution: You cannot charge the battery when it is too hot.
-Turn off the computer and allow it to cool to room temperature.
-After it cools, recharge the battery.
-If it still cannot be charged, call Lenovo Customer Service to have it serviced.
+If the battery feels hot, remove it from the computer and wait for a while to let it cool to room temperature.
+After it cools, reinstall it and recharge the battery.
+If it still cannot be charged, have it serviced.